eva-ps/eva-ps/README.md

-## Hello There, Welcome to My Github profile👋
+## Hello, Welcome to My Github Profile👋

 My name is Evangelia Psochiou and I have recently graduated from Coding Factory, a full-stack application program offered by the Athens University of Economics and Business.